top of page

 Let’s start with a story: A new immigrant to Israel sent us an email, saying she didn’t understand why UAB offers courses just twice a week.
 She said it didn’t seem like enough contact hours.
 To quote her: “You can’t learn a new language like that.”

-As a private ulpan that’s about to celebrate its eighth birthday, we also pondered this very question.
+As a private ulpan that’s about to celebrate its 10th birthday, we also pondered this very question.
 When we established UAB in the summer of 2015, we offered just intensive summer courses.
 The idea was that the students would learn for three hours a day for a whole month.

 The courses drew many students who were new to Israel, as well as those that have lived here for a while and were taking a break from work.
 However, we quickly understood that it wasn’t such an easy business.
 Over time, we changed strategy, offering two types of courses: A program with two classes per week, or a program with five classes a week.
 Though we soon realized that the students that learned twice a week, even though they learned less material, but they retained it more effectively.